 First Bicycle Roundabout in Kansas — The first bicycle roundabout in Kansas is located at about 20th & Kansas Ave.
 This is where the popular Shunga Trail intersects the Landon Trail.

-Oregon National Historic Trail, Union Ferry Branch — The Landon Nature Trail will be the only recreational trail in America to link the Oregon National Historic Trail with the Santa Fe National Historic Trail.
+Oregon National Historic Trail, Union Ferry Branch — The Landon Trail will be the only recreational trail in America to link the Oregon National Historic Trail with the Santa Fe National Historic Trail.
 This branch of the Oregon Trail crosses the Landon Trail north of SE 45th St.

 Clinton Wildlife Area Wetlands — Two man-made wetland complexes totaling 460 acres in nine marsh pools are teaming with waterfowl.
 The wildlife area also features the long Wakarusa River railroad bridge.